ahlwong/dakota-cassandra/README.md

 Dakota.nowToTimestamp();
 Dakota.dateToTimestamp(new Date());
 ```
-  - Helpers for generating and manipulating `UUID` and `TimeUUID` are available as static methods
+  - Helpers for generating and manipulating `UUID` and `TimeUUID` are available as static methods on Dakota
+  - `.getDateFromTimeUUID` and `.getTimeFromTimeUUID` can be used to extra time and date data from TimeUUID strings and objects

 ## Examples

 For an in-depth look at using Dakota, take a look inside the `/tests` folder.